betterscientificsoftware/bssw.io/Articles/Blog/ConnectingSoftwareDevelopers.md

 # Building Connections and Community within an Institution

-#### Contributed by [Gregory R. Watson] (https://github.com/jarrah42 "GitHub Profile") and [Elsa Gonsiorowski] (https://github.com/gonsie "GitHub Profile")
+#### Contributed by [Greg Watson] (https://github.com/jarrah42 "GitHub Profile") and [Elsa Gonsiorowski] (https://github.com/gonsie "GitHub Profile")

 #### Publication date: October 29, 2018

-Building connections and community among developers of high-performance software is important at many levels.
+Building connections and community among developers of scientific software is important at many levels.
 Two DOE labs have started events that enable sharing of experiences and insights *within* an institution.

 Many of us assume that once we have written a new piece of software, presented it at conferences, published in peer-reviewed journals, and made the code open source, people will use it.
 All too often, however, the truth is the opposite.
 The software doesn’t get used -- or, worse, someone spends precious time reinventing the idea.